Germany's Oktoberfest canceled again in 2021 due to coronavirus | DW | 03.05.2021

-Germany's annual Oktoberfest will be canceled again this year due to the coronavirus pandemic, Bavarian officials said.
+Germany's annual Oktoberfest will be canceled for a second year in a row due to the coronavirus pandemic.
+Bavarian Premier Markus Söder said the decision was made with a "heavy heart."

 Germany's Oktoberfest, the world’s largest beer festival held every year in Munich, will not take place in 2021 due